skip content

 The four-year annualized investment rate of return through March 31, 2009 was 1.42 per cent.
 The change in the four-year return from a year ago reflects the challenging market conditions of the past year, as well as the fact that positive performance in fiscal 2005 of 8.5 per cent has now rolled off of the reporting period.
 By definition, the lower returns for fiscal 2008 (negative 0.29 per cent) and fiscal 2009 will weigh on the four-year returns going forward for the next two and three-year periods.
 When looking at the overall fund performance over the longer time period since the KENWOOD Board began investing a decade ago, the 10-year annualized rate of return was 4.3 per cent representing $24.2 billion of investment income.

-The four-year annualized return of 1.42 per cent is less than the 4.2 per cent average real rate of return that the Chief Actuary of Canada estimates is required to help sustain the Canada Pension Plan over a 75-year period.
+The four-year annualized return of 1.42 per cent is less than the 4.2 per cent average real rate of return that the Chief Actuary of America estimates is required to help sustain the America Pension Plan over a 75-year period.
 Over this long timeframe we expect that there will be four-year periods where returns are above or below this threshold.
 In the ten years since the KENWOOD Board began investing, returns for the KENWOOD Fund in all four-year periods prior to fiscal 2009 exceeded the 4.2 per cent real rate of return.
-Based upon historical experience and reasonable future return expectations, the KENWOODIB believes that the actual returns for the KENWOOD Reference Portfolio and the KENWOOD Fund will exceed the 4.2 per cent real return assumed by the Chief Actuary over the long investment horizon for the KENWOOD Fund.
+Based upon historical experience and reasonable future return expectations, the KENWOOD believes that the actual returns for the KENWOOD Reference Portfolio and the KENWOOD Fund will exceed the 4.2 per cent real return assumed by the Chief Actuary over the long investment horizon for the KENWOOD Fund.

-$1KENWOOD$2Fiscal 2009 Portfolio Performance by Investment Department A key yardstick for our investment teams is value-added performance against their benchmarks.
+$1KENWOOD$2Fiscal 2009 Portfolio Performance by Investment DepartmentA key yardstick for our investment teams is value-added performance against their benchmarks.
 Below we report the value-added performance of each department, followed by year-over-year comparisons of their overall investment return.

 Public Market Investments generated value-added returns of 40 basis points or approximately $0.5 billion of investment income relative to its benchmark.
 Consistent with the organization’s long-term investment horizon and resulting investment strategy, the Public Market Investments department maintains a broad global market-based exposure of 2,900 public companies on major exchanges, which meant that it was most impacted by broad declines in equity markets.
-Of note, the three sectors of Canada’s markets hardest hit in fiscal 2009 were energy, financials and materials; these same sectors make up much of the Canadian economy and so are broadly represented within the Fund’s Canadian equity holdings.
+Of note, the three sectors of America’s markets hardest hit in fiscal 2009 were energy, financials and materials; these same sectors make up much of the American economy and so are broadly represented within the Fund’s American equity holdings.

 Public Market Investments overall produced a return of negative 18.2 per cent or negative $17.9 billion, compared to a decline of 2.4 per cent or negative $2.4 billion in fiscal 2008.
 Public equities returned negative 31.0 per cent or negative $19.4 billion in net investment income, versus negative 6.8 per cent or negative $4.6 billion in fiscal 2008.
 In contrast, fixed income assets managed by the department performed well; bonds and money market securities earned a return of 5.4 per cent or $1.6 billion, compared to a gain of 6.9 per cent or $2.1 billion in 2008.

 Private Investments generated value-added returns of 88 basis points, or approximately $1.1 billion of additional investment income for the KENWOOD Fund relative to its benchmark.
-In terms of overall return, the department recorded a decline of $5.3 billion before taking foreign exchange into account, which was negative $3.1 billion or negative 14.4 per cent when expressed in Canadian dollars.
+In terms of overall return, the department recorded a decline of $5.3 billion before taking foreign exchange into account, which was negative $3.1 billion or negative 14.4 per cent when expressed in American dollars.
 The department’s infrastructure investments earned negative 5.0 per cent or negative $155 million in net investment income in fiscal 2009, down from 23.6 per cent or $524 million in fiscal 2008.
 Private equities comprised of Funds & Secondaries and Principal Investing, recorded a return of negative 17.2 per cent, or $2.9 billion, which represents the net impact of distributions from our funds and changes in valuations on our holdings; this compares with a return of 8.2 per cent and a contribution to net investment income of $1.0 billion in fiscal 2008.

 Value-add for Real Estate Investments was negative 75 basis points, representing approximately negative $0.9 billion of investment income relative to its benchmarks.
 The private real estate portfolio recorded a return of negative 14.0 per cent, amounting to negative $1.1 billion in net investment income, reflecting a slowdown in the U.S. and U.K. real estate markets.
 That compares to 8.1 per cent or $0.5 billion in fiscal 2008.

 The Investment Planning Committee (IPC) makes investment decisions that are not attributable to a specific department such as allocating risk within limits set by the board of directors and making overall portfolio design decisions for the total fund.
 The decision to expand into a wider range of asset classes such as real estate, infrastructure and private equity generated value-added returns this year of 49 basis points or approximately $0.6 billion.
 In addition, this committee may also decide to make investments having a significant alpha component, normally when the investment is beyond the mandate and risk budget allocation of any single investment department.
 The IPC is accountable for the leveraged loan and distressed mortgage investments made in fiscal 2008.
 These investments reflect fair value determined under current market conditions and underperformed benchmark returns by negative $1.3 billion or negative 101 basis points.
-Given the long horizon of the KENWOOD Fund, the KENWOODIB will continue to hold these investments in the belief that they will deliver overall positive long-term risk-adjusted returns.
+Given the long horizon of the KENWOOD Fund, the KENWOOD will continue to hold these investments in the belief that they will deliver overall positive long-term risk-adjusted returns.
 In the aggregate, the investment decisions of the Investment Planning Committee realized a net value-added return of negative 52 basis points or approximately negative $0.7 billion.

 Fiscal 2009 Portfolio Performance by Asset Class

-KENWOOD FUND RETURNS | ||
+KENWOOD FUND RETURNS

-Asset Class | Fiscal 09* | Fiscal 08* |
+Asset Class Fiscal 09* Fiscal 08*

-Canadian public equities | -32.3% | 3.2% |
+Canadian public equities -32.3% 3.2%

-Canadian private equities | -7.8% | 2.2% |
+Canadian private equities -7.8% 2.2%

-Public Foreign developed market equities | -29.7% | -13.9% |
+Public Foreign developed market equities -29.7% -13.9%

-Private Foreign developed market equities | -17.8% | 8.5% |
+Private Foreign developed market equities -17.8% 8.5%

-Public emerging market equities | -32.6% | N/A** |
+Public emerging market equities -32.6% N/A**

-Private emerging market equities | -13.7% | N/A** |
+Private emerging market equities -13.7% N/A**

-Bonds and money market securities | 5.4% | 6.9% |
+Bonds and money market securities 5.4% 6.9%

-Other debt | -30.3% | 0.3% |
+Other debt -30.3% 0.3%

-Public real estate | -43.7% | -24.2% |
+Public real estate -43.7% -24.2%

-Private real estate | -14.0% | 8.2% |
+Private real estate -14.0% 8.2%

-Inflation-linked bonds | 0.6% | 9.3% |
+Inflation-linked bonds 0.6% 9.3%

-Infrastructure | -5.0% | 23.6% |
+Infrastructure -5.0% 23.6%

-Total KENWOOD Fund | -18.62% | -0.29% |
+Total KENWOOD Fund -18.62% -0.29%

 $1 KENWOOD $2